 Trekking to this height of 4130m needs your consideration at various points.
 Here are a few tips for your Annapurna Base Camp trek in September.

 Keep yourself hydrated

 Drinking plenty of water is beneficial in any situation and condition.
 You need to walk for 4 to 5 hours daily, and your body dehydrates faster than you think.
-Carry your drinking water bottle because local tap or any other source of water is not hygienic.
+Carry your drinking water bottle because the local tap or any other source of water is not hygienic.
 Drink water every 15 to 20 minutes.
 It helps you in tackling altitude sickness too.

-Drinking alcohol is not right in any sense while on Annapurna Base Camp trek in September.
+Drinking alcohol is not right in any sense while on the Annapurna Base Camp trek in September.
 Due to cold weather, you may feel the urge to drink alcohol, but it does not help.
-Instead it increases your chance of getting altitude sickness.
+Instead, it increases your chance of getting altitude sickness.
 Drinking alcoholic beverages at this height can create trouble for your physical body.

 Genuine hiking boots